Sign in

 Bore Specifications

-“The first factor contractors need to consider before adding a directional drill for utility work is the size of the installed product and bore distances,” says Michael.
-“As bore diameter steps up in size or distance, so does the thrust and pullback requirements, as well as the drill’s size and tooling requirements to perform the work.
-Manufacturers set their utility directional drill line based on those ranges.”
+"The first factor contractors need to consider before adding a directional drill for utility work is the size of the installed product and bore distances," says Michael.
+"As bore diameter or distance increases, so do the thrust and pullback requirements, as well as the drill's size and tooling requirements to perform the work.
+Manufacturers base their utility directional drill line on those ranges."

-“From the smallest drill in the product line to the largest, there are ranges where each drill model will overlap in capabilities,” Michael points out.
-“Those overlaps are when it gets to be a little more challenging to decide what utility drill to choose.
-Choosing a smaller drill gives a contractor greater flexibility on a jobsite.
-It can fit through gates.
-It won’t take up as much space when working in urban environments as a larger drill.
-However, a larger drill has more horsepower, which translates into thrust and pullback.”
+"From the smallest drill in the product line to the largest, there are ranges where each drill model will overlap in capabilities," Michael points out.
+"Those overlaps are when it gets more challenging to decide which utility drill to choose.
+A smaller drill offers greater flexibility on a jobsite.
+It can fit through gates and take up less space when working in urban environments.
+However, a larger drill has more horsepower, translating into thrust and pullback."

-Larger drills also are equipped with drill rods that have a large inside diameter, so they can bore longer distances than a smaller drill.
+Larger drills are equipped with drill rods with a large inside diameter, allowing them to bore longer distances than smaller drills.
 They can handle greater volumes of mud, which can be critical when working in certain soil types.

 Smaller drills using smaller drill rods can be more flexible and allow for tighter steering corrections.
-In congested areas, where the bore profile calls for extensive steering, flexibility can be a significant advantage and reduce setback requirements when drilling deep.
+In congested areas requiring extensive steering, flexibility can be a significant advantage and reduce setback requirements when drilling deep.

-Michael advises starting your utility directional drill search by determining which model is the smallest unit you can use without putting the success of a project at risk and the largest machine that fits your need.
+Michael advises starting your utility directional drill search by determining which model is the smallest unit you can use without risking the success of a project and the largest machine that fits your need.

 Jobsite Conditions

-The next factor in determining what is the right directional drill for utility installations is jobsite conditions.
+The next factor in determining the right directional drill for utility installations is jobsite conditions.
 Michael says you need to consider above-ground and below-ground conditions.

-“In urban environments, machines with a small footprint may be more productive than a drill that can drill out farther,” he explains.
-“Larger drills may mean having to close lanes of traffic and/or setting back farther because of space constraints.
-On the other hand, longer drill shots can reduce the number of bores needed, which also means less repositions on a project.”
+"In urban environments, machines with a small footprint may be more productive than a drill that can drill farther," he explains.
+"Larger drills may mean closing lanes of traffic and/or setting back farther due to space constraints.
+On the other hand, longer drill shots can reduce the number of bores needed, meaning fewer repositions on a project."

-What’s happening below ground is something you must think about, as well.
-Soil conditions can have a major impact on identifying the optimal directional drill for your needs.
-“If a crew is working on rocky grounds regularly, a dual rod machine like the Vermeer D23x30DR S3 or D40x55DR S3 HDD may be the right choice.
-For infrequent rock work, investing in an air hammer or the Vermeer Armor drilling system may be a better option.”
+What's happening below ground requires thought as well.
+Soil conditions can significantly impact identifying the optimal directional drill for your needs.
+"If a crew is regularly working on rocky grounds, a dual rod machine like the Vermeer D23x30DR S3 or D40x55DR S3 HDD may be the right choice.
+For infrequent rock work, investing in an air hammer or the Vermeer Armor drilling system may be a better option."

 Transportability

-As you narrow your search for the ideal utility directional drill for your work, how you get it to and from the job must be considered.
-Bigger drills weigh more than smaller ones do, so you’ll need a larger truck and trailer to pull it there.
+As you narrow your search for the ideal utility directional drill for your work, consider how you get it to and from the jobsite.
+Bigger drills weigh more than smaller ones, so a larger truck and trailer are necessary for transport.

-Drill weight isn’t the only thing to consider when it comes to transportability.
-You need to look at the whole package — truck, trailer, drill, mix system and tooling.
-“Incremental increases in costs as the total equipment package increases in size is something contractors need to think through,” says Michael.
-“In some cases, the same truck, truck trailer, mixing system and tool can support a few different drill models.
-So, a contractor may want to add the more powerful (bigger) drill when trying to decide between a couple of models.”
+Drill weight isn't the only consideration when it comes to transportability.
+You need to look at the whole package — truck, trailer, drill, mix system, and tooling.
+"Incremental cost increases as the total equipment package grows in size is something contractors need to consider," says Michael.
+"In some cases, the same truck, trailer, mixing system, and tool can support a few different drill models.
+So, a contractor may want to add the more powerful (bigger) drill when deciding between a couple of models."

 When determining how transporting equipment to and from the job impacts your buying decision, you need to balance operational costs with productivity.
-Depending on your operation, travel distance, jobsite space, bore length and diameter, you may find that being nimble in transport may outweigh drill power and productivity.
+Depending on your operation, travel distance, jobsite space, bore length, and diameter, you may find that being nimble in transport outweighs drill power and productivity.
 The key is determining what is most important to your business.

 Fleet Preference

 There is no wrong answer here.
-“A lot of smaller contractors or companies that specialize in a certain area may choose to add multiple drill models to give them greater flexibility to adapt to customer needs,” Michael says.
-“Larger companies may tend to prefer to stick to a couple of drill models to make it easier to manage their large equipment fleet.
-Other contractors may choose a particular model because they can get a specific feature, like a cab with it.”
+"Smaller contractors or companies specializing in a certain area may choose to add multiple drill models to give them greater flexibility to adapt to customer needs," Michael says.
+"Larger companies may tend to prefer sticking to a couple of drill models to make it easier to manage their large equipment fleet.
+Other contractors may choose a particular model because they can get a specific feature, like a cab."

 Decision Time

-• Start with narrowing your search through bore diameter and distance specifications.
+• Start with bore diameter and distance specifications.

-• From there, consider the jobsite conditions above and below ground.
+• Consider the jobsite conditions above and below ground.

-• Next, look at your transportation expense and how it will impact your total operational costs.
+• Look at your transportation expense and how it will impact your total operational costs.

-• And then finally, compare your decision to your fleet preferences.
+• Finally, compare your decision to your fleet preferences.

 If you need help along the way, contact your local dealer, who can walk you through all the options.